Australian Dollar (AUD)

 -

-Pound Australian Dollar Exchange Rate to Strike New One-Year High amid Bearish Trade?
-Australian Dollar (AUD) GBP to AUD Pound Sterling (GBP)
+Pound Australian dollar (GBP/AUD) exchange rate muted following RBA interest rate decision Australian Dollar (AUD) GBP to AUD Pound Sterling (GBP)

 -